miadugas/marbas/README.md

 # Marbas
 In Demonology Marbas answers truly on hidden or secret things, causes and heals diseases, gives wisdom and knowledge.

-This app is intended to provide you with knowledge to investigate the Cryptocurrency landscape.
+This app dashboard is intended to provide you with knowledge to investigate the Cryptocurrency landscape.
 <hr>

 ## Description
+Cryptocurrency Dashboard built in React.
+Using localStorage the app greets the user on first visit, asking them to choose their favorite Coins.
+Coin search provided by fuzzy search.
+User can add/remove coins on the list of favorites.
+Chosen coins are disabled.
+Confirm Favorite Coin Remembers values for the user & generates dashboard prices & historical data.
+The dashboard data initializes from remembered favorites & displays 5 major Coins for first 5 favorites and compact Coins for next 5.
+User can renders a line chart for the 10 historical points on current favorite Coin.
+Line chart to render historical points on Date: Days Weeks Months.

 <hr>

  <!-- ![Main View](https://github.com/miadugas/svelte_ecomm/blob/main/black_mirror.png) -->

 ## Technology Used
-React, CryptoCompare API
+React, localStorage, CryptoCompare API, Context API for State Management, Moment

 <hr>

 ### Additional Styling & Non-Technical Frameworks
-Styled Components, Google fonts, CSS Grids
+Styled Components, Fuzzy, Google fonts, CSS Grids, HighCharts, Lodash

 <hr>